joshmorgan1000/UTKH/THEORY.md

 UTKH offers testable predictions that span diverse domains of physics.
 These experiments aim to validate the theory's core principles, including resonance-driven attraction, photon-photon sphere stabilization, and the role of hyperdimensional oscillations.

+*These experiments are ordered by complexity and risk of danger from "Maybe I can try this at home" to "Nobody, under any circumstances, should try this at home".
+If you are unsure where the distinction lies, then consider all them to fall in the second category.*

 ### Gravitational Effects of Resonating Tuning Forks <a href="#gravitational-effects-of-resonating-tuning-forks-a-href"></a>

 If UTKH is in fact universal, a pair of vibrating objects should exhibit a small force of attraction to each other: